ANNIZHENG/MLModel_Eval_with_YJMob100K/README.md

 ```
 |-- CustomTransformer_with_YJMob100K.py # Created a custom Transformer for training YJMob100K data
+|-- LSTM_with_YJmob100K.py              # Created a built-in LSTM for training YJMob100K data
 |-- train.csv                           # 8K users each with 150 step data
 |-- test.csv                            # 2k users each with 150 step data
 |-- res.csv                             # Train and test performance/results of the ML models